CiscoDevNet/api-design-guide/README.md

 **3.1.7** Services MUST NOT run as root.

-**3.1.8** Services MUST perform input validation on all REST request parameters (see (link: https://www.owasp.org/index.php/Top_10_2010-A1-Injection text: Injection Attacks )).
+**3.1.8** Services MUST perform input validation on all REST request parameters (see https://www.owasp.org/index.php/Top_10_2010-A1-Injection).

 **3.1.9** Services MUST NOT accept or transmit sensitive data or user privacy data (PII) such as credentials, keys, passwords, SSN, credit card numbers, etc., in URLs.
 Services SHOULD accepts and transmit such data as part of request and response entity-body data.

 **3.1.10** Services MUST NOT expose through their API any predictable internal key references to objects.
-That is, build the API to secure against Direct Object Reference vulnerabilities (see (link: https://www.owasp.org/index.php/Top_10_2010-A4-Insecure_Direct_Object_References text: Insecure Direct Object References )).
+That is, build the API to secure against Direct Object Reference vulnerabilities (see https://www.owasp.org/index.php/Top_10_2010-A4-Insecure_Direct_Object_References text).

 * invalid example: